 C3 AI is a cloud-based Enterprise AI SaaS company.
 It built a set of proprietary applications (known as the C3 AI suite) that offer its clients the ability to integrate digital transformation applications with fast deployment and no overheads.
 C3 AI makes money primarily via its subscription services and professional fees.

-The framework used to analyze the C3 AI business model
+- The framework used to analyze the C3 AI business model

-Thomas M. Siebel, Founder and CEO of C3.ai explained in its letter to investors:
+Thomas M. Siebel, Founder, and CEO of C3.ai explained in its letter to investors:

 This is my fourth decade in the information technology industry.
 After completing my graduate work in Computer Science, specifically relational database theory, I was recruited to the then start-up Oracle.
 The relational database market was nascent when I joined Larry Ellison and Bob Miner at Oracle in 1983.
 The global market for information technology was $224 billion, and, as I recall, the RDBMS market was less than $20 million.
 I was satisfied that the fundamental economics of application development and information processing assured the ascendance of RDBMS.
 That turned out to be a pretty good bet.
 A decade later, Oracle grew to exceed $1 billion in revenue.

 From there Siebel founded the company that brought his name, Siebel Systems.

 What Siebel Systems was after at the time is what would be known as the CRM market, where players like Salesforce, throughout the 2010s, became leaders in the industry, SaaS, that has now become ubiquitous in terms of applications and commercial use cases.

-The next bet for Thomas M. Siebel became Elastic Cloud, an evolution of cloud computing, able to adapt to the demand of the customer/user so that a whole infrastructure (IaaS), platform (PaaS), or application (SaaS), could adapt to the need of the company, now able to convert Capex in Opex, with faster deployment, experimentation and continuous improvements.
+The next bet for Thomas M. Siebel became Elastic Cloud, an evolution of cloud computing, able to adapt to the demand of the customer/user so that a whole infrastructure (IaaS), platform (PaaS), or application (SaaS), could adapt to the need of the company, now able to convert Capex in Opex, with faster deployment, experimentation, and continuous improvements.

-Cloud computing isn’t just important because it changes the operating model for companies benefiting from that, but also because it ebnables the development of a whole new AI ecosystem, made of companies building applications with AI/ML capabilities.
+Cloud computing isn’t just important because it changes the operating model for companies benefiting from that, but also because it enables the development of a whole new AI ecosystem, made of companies building applications with AI/ML capabilities.

 A sort of new industrial revolution, indeed a “digital industrial revolution” driven by the new machines (algorithms combined with data and servers).